PREPARE YOUR HOME

 - Bring in lawn furniture or other outdoor items not tied down that could become airborne.

 - Withdraw cash from the bank and get fuel for your vehicle, generator and other gas-powered tools.
+Do this early to avoid long lines.

 - If power is lost, lighting will be poor inside, so keep heavy-traffic areas free of clutter.